Last Updated on 2 May 2021

 Ride in a Gondola up Sulphur Mountain, Banff

-Getting there: Banff is located off of Highway 1.
+How to get to Sulphur Mountain Banff: Banff is located off of Highway 1.
 Take Banff Avenue and after crossing the bridge, turn left onto Spray Avenue.
 Then bear right onto Mountain Avenue until you reach the end.